TytusKolpak/SlipThrough2/Documentation/Documentation.md

 1. Make walls block movement - don't leave the screen.
 2. Make Map.cs be responsible for wall detection in entity movement.

-To be done:

-1. Be able to enter a new location by the doors in some of the rooms.
+3. Be able to enter a new location by the doors in some of the rooms.
 	1. New location will show new screen with new map.
 Some platforming maybe?

+To be done:

-	2. New location will change HUD (health bar, mana or smthng).
+2. New location to change HUD (health bar, mana or smthng).